Stephen H. Jecko: Early years

 Stephen Jecko was born on January 15, 1940, in Washington, D.C.
 He learned to fly at an early age, unofficially soloed at 13 and was granted a private pilot's license at the minimum required age of 16.
 He graduated from Syracuse University in 1964 with a Bachelor of Science in Civil Engineering, married his wife, Joan and the couple had two sons, Sean and Bryan.

 Jecko was called to the ministry while working as a draftsman.
 His workspace was near a window that looked down on a church altar with a painting of Jesus, which was his inspiration to join the clergy.

-Parrishes
+Parishes

 New York

 In 1967, the General Theological Seminary granted Jecko a Master of Divinity degree and he began serving in Binghamton, New York as curate at Christ Church.
-Two years later, he moved to Plainview, New York at St. Margaret's Church for five years as priest-in-charge.
-He was then hired by St. James' Episcopal Church in Warrenton, Virginia as associate rector for three years, followed by eight years as rector at Zion Church in Rome, New York.
+Two years later, he moved to Plainview, New York, at St. Margaret's Church for five years as priest-in-charge.
+He was then called by St. James' Episcopal Church in Warrenton, Virginia, as associate rector for three years, followed by eight years as rector at Zion Church in Rome, New York.
 During his time there, he finished his dissertation and was awarded a Doctor of Ministry degree in 1982 from Virginia Theological Seminary.